Given sufficient running time, the protagonist will invariably evolve into either the All-Loving Hero

 - Sora, from Kingdom Hearts, was always a save-the-world kind of hero.
 But as the series went on, he went from being a kid who, through a mix of skill and coincidence, ended up saving the multiverse to a kid so heroic that he was saving people's lives minutes after being born and the only one who can bring back all of the sleeping doomed heroes of the games he doesn't appear in.

 - Torg from Sluggy Freelance has gotten a bit of this treatment as the series has gone on (particularly during "That Which Redeems"), but his Cloudcuckoolander status always reasserts itself eventually.

 - Flash from Justice League, though this is a slightly unusual example, since he's only one of seven equally main characters and therefore not technically the hero.
 At least, no more so than the other six.
 He starts out as the immature rookie of the group, with a leaning towards the idealistic approach and a tendency to hit on people.
-But this is followed by the implication that his influence is keeping the League out of Knight Templar territory and a reoccurring tendency to try and help everyone that eventually leads to marking him as The Messiah.
+But this is followed by the implication that his influence is keeping the League out of Knight Templar territory and a reoccurring tendency to try and help everyone that eventually leads to marking him as a Messianic Archetype.

 - At the start of Ben 10: Alien Force, the only thing Ben had in common with Sailor Moon was her Transformation Sequence.
 He's since adopted her ability to heal the villains' victims with the Empathic Weapon and Wide-Eyed Idealist hatred of sacrificing anyone.

-- One could argue that Twilight Sparkle from My Little Pony: Friendship is Magic belongs in this category, now that she has become a princess.
+- One could argue that Twilight Sparkle from My Little Pony: Friendship Is Magic belongs in this category, now that she has become a princess.
 Perhaps a Down Played example, as her personality does not seem to have changed even if her role within Equestrian politics has.